Essential Poker Tips

-Poker tips are important for anyone learning the game, not only because they often provide some good pointers, but also because they are usually given from people who have made all the mistakes already.
-They give you insight into known pitfalls and common mistakes that other players have made and the lessons that they have learned along the way.
-My father used to make this very point and although it took me a long time to start listening to him, i have to admit, he had a point.
-He has been in my shoes and had been there done it.
+Poker tips are important for anyone learning the game, not only because they often provide some good pointers - they are usually given from people who have made the mistakes already.
+They give insight into known pitfalls and common mistakes that others will have experienced already.
+Poker TipsThere's little sense in you learning the hard way.
+My father used to make this very point and although it took me a long time to start listening to him, i have to admit, i perhaps gave him less credit for his experiences than i should have done.
+He had been in my shoes and much of what he was telling me at the time was actually pretty sound advice.
 The same goes for poker, or anything else for that matter.
-What's more, at the end of the day, you have the choice whether to listed to advice or ignore it, so you've nothing to lose either way.
+When you delve in to the game of poker, there is no shortage on tips to help you play winning poker.
+Many of these tips will come as a surprise to you, some won't.
+Just about everything has been experienced before and you can bet that you're not the first person to go through it.
+Good news for you.

-An important part of every poker players life is life away from the tables, if not only to get a break from the game and have time to reflect on their game.
-Professionals from all other sports take time away from the game and poker is no different.
-The tips on this page are particularly important when playing online poker but are also relevant in live games.
-The difference between those that win and those that lose is that dedicated players that pay enough attention to their game to know when a tip will improve their game.
-Sometimes the best thing to do to stop a losing streak (which happens to us all) is to take some time away from the tables, reflect and then start afresh.
+Let's get an obvious tip out of the way.
+You need to take time off from every now and again.
+Every players needs life away from the tables to get a break from the game and reflect.
+Professionals from all other sports take time away and poker is no different.
+The tips outlined here are particularly important when playing online poker but are also relevant in live games.
+The difference between those that win and lose can often be small margins.
+The players that dedicated enough attention to their game and learn are normally the ones who succeed.
+They recognize when something isn't working.
+They make the necessary adjustments and keep improving.

 Tip #1 - Abandon Bad Flops

 If the flop doesn't provide potential, abandon it.
 It is very expensive to hope that you make something on the turn or river.
-Don't feel obliged to play every hand.
-You must be patient and understand that if you continually force chips in the pot when you have no real potential on the flop, it is highly probable that you will lose your chips in the long run.
-Get your chips in the pot when you hit something on the flop, otherwise fold.
+Don't feel obliged to play every hand - you're shouldn't be playing to cure boredom - you're playing to win so you need to be selective about the spots you get involved in.
+You must be patient and understand that if you continually force chips in the pot when you have no real potential on the flop, it is highly probable that you will lose your chips, at least in the long run.
+Get your chips in the pot when you hit something on the flop; if you miss, fold unless there are sufficient outs to warrant a call or raise.

 Tip #2 - Inside Straight Draws

 Don't waste chips betting inside straight draws.
-They are not ideal to bet with unless the pot is of a substantial amount or there is little chance that you will be called or raised.
+They are not ideal to commit chips to unless the pot is of a substantial amount or you feel you're opponent is weak.
 You should play these in similar fashion to small or medium pairs.
 Get in cheap and fold if you miss.
+This isn't the spot to be chasing cards as it is expensive to do so and you are likely an underdog.

 Tip #3 - Flush & Straight Draws

 A flush or outside straight draw on the flop provides plenty of potential.
-If there are others in the pot, try to raise.
-If it doesn't scare people off don't be scared to get your money in the pot, as you will win your fair share of these hands (the odds are very often on your side).
-On the flop if you have a flush and straight draw you are likely the favorite so be aggressive as you have a lot of outs.
+If there are others in the pot, try to raise it up (but not too much).
+If your betting doesn't scare people off don't be scared to get your money in the pot, as you will win your fair share of these hands (the odds are very often on your side).
+On the flop, if you have a flush and straight draw you are likely the favorite so be aggressive as you have a lot of outs.

 Tip #4 - Don't Overplay Straight Draws

 With the exception of the later stages in tournament play (see our guide on the structure of poker tournaments) where you have to be more aggressive to protect your blinds, players often overplay straight draws.
-There are 2 ways to look at this.
-Either you can raise and try to scare players out of the pot in the hope that you will win the pot OR you can try to make your straight or flush as cheaply as possible and then raise when you have the best hand.
-Sometimes the potential of making a hand can lead you to overcoming, trying to chase cards.
-Get in cheap and raise when you have the hand.
+Why?
+Simply because they see dollar signs if they hit.
+There are two ways to look at it.
+Either you can raise and try to scare players out of the pot in the hope that you will win the pot uncontested OR you can try to make your straight or flush as cheaply as possible and then raise when you have the best hand.
+Both ways work well as they result in you taking the pot down.
+The first method should only be used where you think your opponent is weak.
+Don't keep firing barrels off if you're getting called down.
+Again, it's far more profitable getting in cheap and raising it up when you have the hand.

 Top #5 - Playing Pocket Pairs

 Pocket pairs with over cards that haven't made trips on the flop are not good hands to get involved with.
-The chance of improving on the turn and river is very small.
-As long as you are not committing a large proportion of your stack to see the flop (with a small pocket pair), get your money in on the cheap (see cheap flop).
-If you have a pair of deuces, for example, and you hit a 2 on the flop you have a very good chance of doing some damage to players who have made top pair or two pairs.
-The trick here is to see the flop, if you miss, be prepared to fold with a raise (unless you have good reason to think you are ahead).
+Ideally, you won't want to be committing any more - a cheap showdown would suit well.
+Unfortunately, you don't often get players checking it down.
+It's important to take your foot off the gas as the chance of improving on the turn and river is very small.
+Additionally, with small and medium pairs, you don't want to overplay the hand.
+Against a loose table, there's not much value in re raising with this hand as you will likely get called down.
+Similarly, you need to think hard about calling a sizeable bet.
+Remember, unless excluding any miracle hands, you are likely down to two outs (which you will hit one in every 9 hands statistically).
+If you have a pair of deuces, for example, and you hit a 2 on the flop you have a very good chance of doing some damage to players who have a piece of the action.
+The trick here is to see the flop, if you miss, be prepared to fold to a raise (unless you have good reason to think you are ahead or can get your opponents off the hand).

 Tip #6 - Scare Cards

 It is important to identify scare cards.
-What we mean here is cards that can make your opponents a potential hand.
+Scare cards are cards that could make your opponents a winning hand.
 Think of it like this: Three consecutive or close cards might very well give someone a straight draw.
-Two consecutive cards may give two pair.
+Two consecutive cards may give someone two pair.
 A two flush on the board significantly reduces the potential of a straight draw you may hold and one in four of the cards you are waiting for could possibly give someone a flush.
+Sounds a lot to take in but it doesn't take long for this to become second nature.

-On to the Turn, the stakes increase and very often the round of betting sees more cash bet in attempts to win the pot.
+On to the Turn, the stakes increase and very often this round of betting sees more action in attempts to win the pot.

 Tip #1 - The Check Raise

-When you have a scorcher of a hand, try to check raise at times as you're often checking less good hands on the turn anyway.
+When you have a scorcher of a hand, it can be profitable to check raise as you're often checking less good hands on the turn anyway.
 This way, your opponent will not be able to read your hand effectively.
 When you check, your opponent will often make a value bet to see if you have anything.
-It is a good idea to check raise, especially if the board has the potential to get dangerous.
+It is a good idea to check raise, especially if the board has the potential to get dangerous (again protecting your hand).
 If you had bet to start with your opponent may not have put in a value bet so you have maximized your ROI.
-You have therefore forced your opponent to part with more of their money by good solid play.
-This is one of the most common plays in Poker.
-A good player however will not bust out to this as they will know how to value bet.
-Playing weak players this is extremely profitable as you will win more pots than your opponent hits.
-This is a key tip to winning at poker.
-Use this move.
+What you have done is got your opponent to part with more of their chips through good solid play.
+It's important to remember that a good player will not bust out to this as they will quickly slow down when they are called.
+Playing against weak players, this is extremely profitable as opponents will often call the raise (sometimes just to save face).
+This must be an essential part of your game if you are to play winning poker.

 Tip #2 - Acknowledge Bets and Raises